 Formerly known as Facebook, Meta looks to embrace virtual experiences through the metaverse.
 Meta is currently finding itself amid transition, and share prices are lower than expected.
-Meta should be a vital component of this new digital craze with the solid financial backing and innovative mindset the company has.
+Meta should be a vital component of this new digital craze with the company’s solid financial backing and innovative mindset.

 Shopify Inc. (NYSE: SHOP)

 Shopify looks to help online business owners build and maintain the website of their dreams.
 The company is a major eCommerce player, adding features like payment processing and shipping to simplify the process.
-Share prices are down at the moment, making Shopify an even more enticing buy and hold option.
+Share prices are currently down, making Shopify an even more enticing buy and hold option.